knpuniversity/symfony/knpu/extra-upgrade-4.0/flex-composer.json.md

 So... yea, this *one* file is all you need to start a *new* project.
 That's crazy!
 Flex *builds* the project structure around it.

+***TIP
+Before copying the composer.json, make sure to change the branch on GitHub to the latest released version you want to upgrade to (e.g. 4.1)
+***

 ## Bye Bye symfony/symfony

 Anyways, the *most* important change is that, with Flex, you *stop* requiring `symfony/symfony`.